A hard hitting look at one of the gravest social issues facing the aging U.S. workforce.

 So far, 10 states have enacted a government-sponsored retirement savings program: California, Connecticut, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, Vermont, and Washington.
 These plans tend to target small to midsize businesses in the private sector, along with low-to-moderate income households.
 While the rules of these programs vary greatly from state to state, all attempt to bridge the retirement gap for American workers who otherwise would not have access to an employer-sponsored plan.
 Typically, the expense for the business owner is negligible, while the impact on savers could be exponential.

 Broken Eggs fields a team of veteran documentary filmmakers led by former CNN Producer Emily Probst Miller.
 The award-winning crew also includes Writer Al Crim, Producer Heather O’Neill, Director of Photography Jon Boal, Videographer Andrew Moore, Editor Dave Timko, and Animator and Illustrator Joe Peery.
-Executive Producer Chad Parks, a retirement guru and founder of Ubiquity Retirement + Savings, and Producer Sylvia Flores spearheaded the project with a road trip across America to hear from everyday Americans.
+Executive Producer Chad Parks, a retirement expert and founder of Ubiquity Retirement + Savings, and Producer Sylvia Flores spearheaded the project with a road trip across America to hear from everyday Americans.
 The duo then tapped Probst Miller to lend the film’s weighty subject her journalist lens.